Atom-Smart-Wallet/Atom-Smart-Wallet/README.md

-# Units Network Bundler
+# Sonic Network Bundler

-A specialized ERC-4337 (Account Abstraction) bundler service developed for Units Network.
-This bundler processes and manages UserOperations, enabling account abstraction functionality on the Units Network.
+A specialized ERC-4337 (Account Abstraction) bundler service developed for Sonic Network.
+This bundler processes and manages UserOperations, enabling account abstraction functionality on the Sonic Network.

 ## Features